You Had the Interview. Now The Waiting Begins

 When you’ve spent time sitting in the hot seat and being interrogated (well, interviewed) by a new prospective employer, your nerves can be on edge.
 The one thing that almost all hiring managers have in common is their face expression during the interview process.
 This expression is even harder to read during a phone interview.
 You are on your best behavior, trying to engage with the interviewer and answer their questions to the best of your ability.
 Hopefully your job interview has been a successful one and that you will receive a job offer.
-Post interview, you analyze the conversations, but you have zero clue about the fate of the outcome.
-It’s nerve-wrangling and it happens to all of us at some stage in our careers!
+Post interview, you analyze the conversations in your head, but you have zero clue about the fate of the outcome.
+It’s difficult to wait and wonder if they liked you or if you’ll hear back.
+It’s all nerve-wracking and it happens to all of us at some stage in our careers!

 It really isn’t uncommon to believe that an interview has gone bad, when it actually hasn’t.
 The feeling that you’ve bombed an interview isn’t a particularly good one since you’re given one chance.
-However, it is important to realize that interviewers have to hold their judgement until you are out of the room.
+However, it is important to realize that interviewers have to hold their judgement until you are out of the room or off the video call.
 They’re hiring you for a business purpose and you can be the very best candidate.
 But, they can’t let on that fact!

 Signs to Look For During Your Interview